Chapter Two: The Mighty Minifig

 Skill: d6 - see 4.2: Action

-A minifigs Skill statistic reflects its ability to accomplish goals.
+A minifigs Skill statistic reflects his ability to accomplish goals.
 It's a composite measurement of natural aptitude, intelligence, training, and luck.

-A Skill statistic is always listed as a die roll rather than a number, and a unit rolls that type of die whenever he attempts to use his Skill.
+A Skill statistic is always listed as a die roll rather than a number, and a unit rolls that type of die whenever it attempts to use its Skill.
 The minifig's Skill of 1d6 means he rolls one six-sided die each time he makes a Skill Roll (4.2: Action).

-A minifig's Skill rating is used to determine success or failure whenever he attempts a difficult action, usually to use an object or weapon
+A minifig's Skill rating is used to determine his success or failure whenever he attempts a difficult action, usually to use an object or weapon